Megachurch: Criticism

 In 2005, Baptist Pastor Al Sharpton criticized megachurches for focusing on "bedroom morals", statements against same-sex marriage and abortion, by ignoring issues of social justice, such as the immorality of war and the erosion of affirmative action.
 Some megachurches, such as C3, have similarly been criticized for presenting the church as inclusive while hiding the fact that they are strongly against gay marriage and do not allow sexually active gay members to fully participate in the church.

-A study by the Hartford Institute published in 2020 found that 60 percent of American megachurches were members of a Christian denomination.
+A study by the Hartford Institute published in 2020 found that 60 percent of American megachurches were members of a Christian denomination, with the remaining 40 percent being nondenominational.
 In 2018, American professor Scot McKnight of Northern Baptist Theological Seminary criticized nondenominational megachurches for the weak external accountability relationship of their leaders, by not being members of a Christian denomination, further exposing them to abuse of power.

 Some megachurches and their pastors have been accused by critics of promoting prosperity theology, where the poor and vulnerable are encouraged to donate their money to the church rather than saving it, in the hopes that God will bless them with wealth.
 This in turn increases the wealth of the pastors, with some revealed to wear designer clothing during sermons and own luxury vehicles.